abarker/typped/doc/sphinx_docs/index.rst

 grammar within the Typped framework (integrated with Pratt parsing).

-Although the framework is general, the package was originally designed to parse logic languages and mathematical languages with syntax close to what is used informally.
-Because it is based on Pratt parsing it is especially good at parsing expression languages (or sublanguages) which have various operators at different precedence levels.
-The parsers and lexers can be modified on-the-fly, allowing the parsed languages to be fully dynamic.
+Although the framework is general, the package was originally designed to parse logic languages and mathematical languages which use syntax approximating the often-ambiguous informal syntax which is used in practice.
+Because it is based on Pratt parsing it is especially good at parsing expression languages which have various operators at different precedence levels.
+The parsers and lexers are modifiable on-the-fly, allowing the parsed languages to be fully dynamic.
 Pratt parsing tends to be fairly efficient in this context, but the package is written in pure Python so it is probably not the best choice if parsing speed is a crucial factor.

 .. warning::